ACDC CHEMICAL LICENCE TRAINING AND ACCREDITATION

 - AHCCHM304 Transport, handle and store chemicals

 On successful completion of this course, participants will be issued a ‘Statement of Attainment’ certifying competence of the above units.
-To obtain an ‘ACDC licence’, a person makes application to the Department of Primary Industries (DPI) on the approved application form and forwards that to the DPI with a certified copy of the accredited qualification and the appropriate licence fee.
+To obtain an ‘ACDC licence’, a person makes an application to Biosecurity Queensland previously known as part of Department of Primary Industries (DPI) online or on the approved application form and forwards that to the DPI with a certified copy of the accredited qualification and the appropriate licence fee.
 Your Commercial Operator’s Licence for ground distribution of herbicides will be posted to you by the Department of Agriculture and Fisheries.
 For further information visit https://www.daf.qld.gov.au/business-priorities/biosecurity

 LT Training does not offer RPL for the ACDC course.